UK competition regulator puts brake on Amazon's Deliveroo investment

 Amazon led a $575 million fundraising in Deliveroo in May, making what the two parties called “a minority investment” and going up against Uber Eats (UBER.N) in the global race to dominate the market for takeaway meal deliveries.

-On Friday Britain’s Competition and Markets Authority (CMA) said it had served an initial enforcement order (IEO) on the two companies, signaling possible concerns about the transaction.
+On Friday Britain’s Competition and Markets Authority (CMA) said it served an initial enforcement order (IEO) on the two companies on June 24, signaling possible concerns about the transaction.

+The regulator, which referred to Amazon’s investment as “a minority shareholding” said it had reasonable grounds for suspecting that Amazon and Deliveroo “have ceased to be distinct” or were putting in place or considering arrangements which would result in them “ceasing to be distinct”.

-The order requires companies to operate independently for now, meaning they cannot press ahead with a tie-up or operate as a merged entity.
-It gives the regulator time to decide if it will launch a formal “Phase 1” probe.
+The order requires Amazon and Deliveroo to operate independently for now, meaning they cannot press ahead with the tie-up.
+It gives the regulator time to decide if it will launch a formal “Phase 1” competition probe.

 The Deliveroo investment is Amazon’s latest attempt to enter the takeaway delivery market, worth around $100 billion globally, after it shut down its own service, Amazon Restaurants, first in the UK and then last month in the United States.